-I have a 13-year-old son named Treylan, whom we call Trey.
-He is ranked in basketball for the Class of 2026, but you'd never know it because he is the one of the most boys you'll ever meet.
+I have a 14-year-old son named Treylan, whom we call Trey.
+He is nationally ranked in basketball for the Class of 2026, but you'd never know it because he is the one of the most humble boys you'll ever meet.
 He's my nonchalant, laid back kid.
-Then there's Marleigh, my almost three year old, who is definitely the wild child.
+Then there's Marleigh, my four year old, who is definitely the wild child.
 She's a fierce feminist in the making and definitely walks to the beat of her own drum!

 Reading is by far my favorite hobby but I also have a strong love for writing, fashion, and music.
 I'm extremely free-spirited and open-minded (probably to a fault) and love interacting with all the intellectuals I have come across as an indie bookseller.
 I aspire to share my passion for books with the world and provoke a desire in children to read more.
 In my spare time in this pandemic world, you can often find me reading; binge watching my favorite Black sitcoms thanks to Netflix's Strong Black Lead; self-diagnosing health issues via Beyoncé's internet; researching conspriacy theories; Googling the cast of movies to get one actor's name and figure out what else I've seen them in; pretending to use the bathroom so I can scroll my phone for a few minutes without my kids calling my name.